Two parts to being an accomplished martial artist: You have to know what to do. And you have to do it.

 Once Odysseus built his boat and was gone from her island Calypso died.
 She missed him, and was overcome with sadness.
 It is a sad story.

 Why is she called Calypso, the Concealer?

 Odysseus had been away from home almost 20 years.
 His family thought most likely he was dead.
 Calypso was concealing him from them, from the world, from everything but herself.

-In the course of his travels he had descended to hell, crossing the river Styx in a boat, rowed not by him, but by a guide who knew the way, and he saw for himself the consequences after death of the things people did when they were alive.
+In the course of his travels Odysseus had descended to hell, crossing the river Styx in a boat, rowed not by him, but by a guide who knew the way.
+Odysseus saw for himself the consequences after death of the things people did when they were alive.

 What happens after death is hidden from us.
 The consequences of our actions are not immediately seen.
 Hell is concealed.
 It was revealed to Odysseus.